module-federation/aegis-host/README.md

 ### Local & Remote Events

+In addition to in-memory function calls, services can communicate locally the same way they do remotely: by publishing and subscribing to events.
+Using locally shared events, microservice libraries are virtually as decoupled as they would be running remotely.

+The framework provides a common broker for inter-service events and injects pub/sub functions into each model:

+`ModelA.listen(event, callback)`

+`ModelB.notify(event, data)`

+Like any external integration, ports must be configured to integrate with external event sources/sinks.
+Adapters are provided for **Kafka** and **WebSockets**.

 ***

 ![Workflow](https://github.com/tysonrm/MicroLib/blob/master/wiki/workflow.png)
 ## Workflow

 # Composable Microservices

 Cf. [Clean Micoservices: Building Composable Microservices with Module Federation](https://trmidboe.medium.com/clean-microservices-building-composable-microservices-with-module-federation-f1d2b03d2b27)